Control How Progress is Reported

 (character) If

-, an error is thrown if one of the progression handlers does not exists.
-If"warning"
+"error", an error is thrown if one of the progression handlers does not exist.
+If"warning", a warning is produced and the missing handler is ignored.
+If"ignore", the missing handler is ignored.- default

 The default progression calling handler to use if none are set.